Social media content calendar template

 That structure also makes internal review easier because people can judge whether a post fits the week instead of debating every post from zero.

 Templates help with consistency.
 They do not replace editing.
-Use a social media calendar template for the slots, then adapt the angle, tone, and proof to what is actually happening in the business.
+Use a social media content calendar template for the slots, then adapt the angle, tone, and proof to what is actually happening in the business.

 This is where brand voice matters: a calendar without a voice system still produces forgettable copy.